-Other props: We can use the old exhibition stands panels as a backdrops and if necessary cover it in opaque PVC.
-Or do new graphics and attach them if PVC with Velcro or gaffers tape.
+Other props: We can use old exhibition stand panels as backdrops and if necessary cover them in opaque PVC.
+Or do new graphics and attach them with velcro or gaffer tape.
 Or if you have a good interior decor then that will be fine.
-A trolley for all the parts and tools that need to be taken out of shot or stored in a sage way while filming.
+A trolley for all the parts and tools that need to be taken out of shots or stored in a safe way while filming.

 All staring products to be in a photographic condition.
 Flood lights for better lighting of inside parts which can be determined from a test video.
 We may have the need for getting right over the subjects to film from above.
 This could mean we need to improvise with ladders, drones or a crane.
 We need to have the cleanest overalls, tools, shoes, boots and gloves as they will stand out if they are less than spotless.
-We have to be on-brand, which in the UK means a quasi-pharmaceutical industrial environment.
+We have to be on-brand, which in the UK means a clean industrial environment.

 As with all major events, we will need to check that we have everything on hand for filming and that it is in the required condition.
-It make sense to do this inspection around a week before we intend to film.
+It makes sense to do this inspection around a week before we intend to film.

-Being filmed over a periods of many minutes is a fairly nerve racking experience for people so it may be best to minimize the people on set during filming to a skeleton crew.
+Being filmed over a period of many minutes is a fairly nerve racking experience for people so it may be best to minimize the people on set during filming to a skeleton crew.
 That will avoid loads of retakes due to unnecessary distractions.

 Shooting the whole video in one hit will be the most efficient method of working and the story sections can be edited together in post-production.
 This will require consistency on the film set, or it will look odd.
-Fast forwarding for any repetitive action sections “Benny Hill style”, can be fun or we can slow the film down to match the soundtrack in post-production.
+Fast forwarding “Benny Hill style” for any repetitive action sections can be fun or we can slow the film down to match the soundtrack in post-production.
 Most of the sound will be created separately as a soundtrack overdubbed during post production.

-The technical narration to be worded from the script and recorded in total silence in the meeting room via a voice recorder.
+Technical narration to be worded from the script and recorded in total silence in the meeting room via voice recorder.
 We will use our sound studio for this to make a credible sound track which could involve music.
 Library music can be purchased from “Getty” at a sensible price.
 Stills and freeze frames can be created via the normal process of web and print artwork and can be attached to the storyboard briefing and divide the story sections if needed.